sylabs/examples/database/mariadb/README.md

 <br>

-If you get a error like:
+If you get an error like:

 ```
 > mysql_secure_installation